wcho21/leetcode-selected/problems/contest/10031/README.md

 Get the sum for the sequential prefix, i.e., $n(j) = n(j-1)+1$ for $1 \leq j \leq i$.

 If the sum is not in the input numbers, return it; otherwise, try the next number.
-To quickly determine the sum is in the numbers, store the input number into a set first.
+To quickly determine if the sum is in the numbers, store the input number into a set first.